-CMCC incorporates by reference the regulations on scholarly conduct which have been established by national or international funding agencies including, but not limited to, the Medical Research Council of Canada, the Social Sciences and Humanities Research Council and the Natural Sciences and Engineering Research Council, as well as their Tri-council Policy Statement40.
+CMCC incorporates by reference the regulations on scholarly conduct which have been established by national or international funding agencies including, but not limited to, the Canadian Institutes of Health Research, the Social Sciences and Humanities Research Council and the Natural Sciences and Engineering Research Council, as well as their Tricouncil Policy Statement34.
 Furthermore, the institution adopts, and is compliant with, the policies and procedures as outlined by the Canadian Institutes of Health Research (CIHR) and the Office of Research Integrity (ORI), an entity governed by the United States' Department of Health and Human Services (HHS).
 Specific policies related to the ORI's misconduct process, and CMCC's adherence to this process, are listed in section G.5.
-A full discussion of the processes CMCC has in place for allegations of misconduct and the subsequent proceedings can be found in the Research Procedure Manual.

 The official responsible for communicating allegations of, and assisting in all investigations of misconduct in the domain of research, shall be the Research Administrator from the Office of Research Administration (ORA) at CMCC.
-The RA will report to the VP, Academic and the President.
+The RA will report to the Dean, Research & Assessment and the President.